r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

   * Non-radio-equipped aircraft land at nontowered airports all the time
 * Landing at a towered airport
   * Squawk 7600
-  * Remain above our outside the airport Class D airspace
+  * Remain above or outside the airport's Class D airspace
   * Observe directions and flow of traffic
   * Join traffic pattern using 45-degree entry to downwind
   * Transmit intentions just in case
-  * Look for light gun signals from tower indicating whether nd when you can land
+  * Look for light gun signals from tower indicating whether and when you can land
     * Acknowledge signals by rocking wings in day or flashing landing light at night
     * Light gun signals are white, red, or green, and visible in daylight
     * Directed at a specific aircraft that tower believes has had a radio failure